mark-i-m/sacm-uw-madison.github.io/pages/events.md

 <div class="small-12 columns">
 <div class="panel radius" style="padding-bottom: 21px;" markdown="1">

-### TGIF + Board Games
+### MegaTGIF
-#### May 3, Friday, 17:00 - 19:30
+#### May 3, Friday, 17:15 - 19:30

-Come celebrate the end of the week by chatting with friends over snacks!
-Afterwards, feel free to rewind by playing board games in 4310CS at 6:30pm!
+Are you a curious person?
+Do you like trivia and know random stuff about technology, movies, TV-series, games, books etc?
+If yes, this is the perfect place for you.
+Pit your knowledge against the best at MegaTGIF's Quiz Bowl and enjoy a fun evening of food, trivia, and good times.
+Undergraduates, graduates, faculty, and staff are all invited.

 </div>
 </div>